 I have found that some finished basements have made the main electrical panel inaccessible for future renovations and sometimes even for repairs.
 The Cutler Hammer load center depicted here was boxed in by the wall that was erected in the basement.
 Fortunately it was not totally enclosed.

 I was able to remove the cables of the circuits to be relocated into the generator sub-panel from the top of the main electrical panel and fish them into the ceiling above.
 There was enough slack on the Romex cables for me to bring them into two 4 11/16″ square junction boxes.

 The view above inside of the wall shows the right side of the main electrical panel.
 The camera angle is from inside of a basement utility closet where the new generator sub-panel will be located.
-The right side of the Cutler Hammer load center was open all of the way to a closet with plenty of clearance a few feet away.
+The right side of the Cutler Hammer load center was open all of the way to this closet.
 Through that space I was able to install a 10/3 Romex cable to feed power to the new Square D generator sub-panel.